awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-create-sample-db.md

-# Step 6: Load Sample Data from Amazon S3<a name="rs-gsg-create-sample-db"></a>
+# Step 6: Load sample data from Amazon S3<a name="rs-gsg-create-sample-db"></a>

 At this point, you have a database called `dev` and you are connected to it\.
 Next, you create some tables in the database, upload data to the tables, and try a query\.
 For your convenience, the sample data you load is available in an Amazon S3 bucket\.

 **Note**
 If you're using a SQL client tool, ensure that your SQL client is connected to the cluster\.

-After you complete this step, you can find more information about Amazon Redshift and reset your environment at [Where Do I Go From Here?](rs-gsg-clean-up-tasks.md#rs-gsg-where-do-i-go)\.
+After you complete this step, you can find more information about Amazon Redshift and reset your environment at [Where do I go from here?](rs-gsg-clean-up-tasks.md#rs-gsg-where-do-i-go)\.

 **To load sample data**